remydagostino/sc-exercises/exercises/waveform/SOLUTION.md

 This solution is performant because the amount of redrawing between consective renders is likely to be very minor (even when scrubbing).

+Inspecting the profile of the application in chrome shows very significant improvements:
+- Multiple consective renders don't make it to painting unless changes are actually required
+- Each 'Timer Fired' event executes in less than a millisecond (down from 150 - 200 milliseconds)
+- Process idle time improved to 87% from 0.6%